Using the Quandl Website

 More About Frequency

-"Default Frequency" means date stamps are precisely what the original publisher used.
+By default, Quandl displays date stamps that are precisely what the original publisher used.
 You can change the frequency to anything you want.
 When you select a frequency, Quandl does two things:

 It generates all the dates that should appear between start date and end date given the frequency you have chosen.
 So, for example, if the data is daily and goes from January 15, 2012 to August 19 2012 and you select "monthly" frequency, then Quandl generates the dates: Jan 31, Feb 28, March 31, ...
 July 31, Aug 19.